Tonnius/bci_ssvep_openvibe_ros/README.md

 # VEP-based BCI using OpenVibe and ROS
 ## Introduction
-This repository was initially produced in the process of an MSc thesis in the University of Tartu.
+This repository was initially produced in the process of an MSc thesis at the University of Tartu.
 The main purpose of this repository is to give an overview of the developed OpenVibe and ROS packages for setting up the brain-computer interface (BCI) for robot control.

 ## Setup
 The whole system was set up on Ubuntu 16.04 because of ROS, but the BCI part on OpenVibe can be tested on any other OS.